All we are saying is give us a goal!

-After a week when on Tuesday the first transgender white sperm whale was discovered – it’s been called “Maybe Dick” ! – Real Mallorca face a daunting task tomorrow afternoon at 16:15 when they play Atletico Madrid in the Son Moix.
+After a week when on Tuesday the first transgender white sperm whale was discovered – it’s been called “Maybe Dick” ! – Real Mallorca face a daunting task on Saturday afternoon at 16:15 when they play Atletico Madrid in the Son Moix.

 The Palma side go into this game against a team who were castigated from pillar to post by the English media after they “parked several buses” in holding Manchester City to just one goal on Tuesday night.
 Mallorca are determined not to make it eight consecutive La Liga games without a win and three games without a goal.
 We’ve lost the freshness and vibrancy we had way back in the early throes of the season.